 When considering the best time to start investing for retirement, just about every financial advisor would say to start right now.
 This can be challenging if, say, someone is trying to pay down student loans or save up for a down payment for a house.

 But, starting sooner rather than later can make a huge difference in accumulating savings, perhaps hundreds of thousands of dollars of a difference.
+Start building your nest egg today with automated investing from SoFi.
+This is a hands-off approach will help you stress out of investing by helping you with the hard part: goal setting, rebalancing, and diversifying your money.

 It can also help to understand the different types of retirement accounts available; who they’re available to; and their tax consequences.
 (Note: This is not tax advice, and you should consult with a tax advisor regarding taxing on retirement plans.)
 Retirement fund types include: